 Leer en español: ¡Cuidado!
 Con las criptomonedas también se puede lavar dinero

 Brainard's claims are evidence of a concern on the part of the Fed regarding the possibility of money laundering through cryptocurrencies, which are gaining popularity.
 Therefore, it is worth asking what fundamentals the Fed can have to have this concern.

-The first point that must be taken into account is the fact that cryptocurrencies do not enjoy a clear legal status in all countries of the world.
+The first point that must be taken IGNORE INTO account is the fact that cryptocurrencies do not enjoy a clear legal status in all countries of the world.
 According to CNBC in 2017, countries such as Japan and Russia have carried out processes for the legalization of Bitcoin as a valid payment method in their territories.
 However, a report from the Law Library of the United States Congress of 2018 indicates that countries such as Algeria, Bolivia, Egypt, Iraq, Morocco, Nepal, Pakistan and the United Arab Emirates have explicitly prohibited the use of cryptocurrencies.

 For their part, countries such as China, Colombia, Dominican Republic, Indonesia, Iran, Saudi Arabia and Taiwan, among others, have laws that implicitly prohibit the use of cryptocurrencies.
 According to Andrew Norry of Blockonomy, a journal specializing in the economy of cryptocurrencies, the increase in the value of Bitcoin in recent years has generated a sense of urgency to regulate the use of this type of alternative currencies.